 I’ve been a business owner since 2001, and in the early stages, it was equally easy and hard.
 Easy, because there weren’t a lot of choices.
 Hard, because those limited choices often came with a steep learning curve and high prices.

 There have been so many times I wish someone would have taken me by the hand and told me: do this first.
 Then this.
 Finally this.
 At least as I was getting started.

 So guess what?
 That’s exactly what I’m doing.

-Over the years, I have done a ton of research as well as trial and error.
-But more choices flood the market than I can reasonably keep up with anymore.
-I’m sharing what works for me.
+I’m sharing what has worked for me.
 If it works for you too, YAY.
 If it doesn’t, I totally understand.
 Like teaching yoga, we each have to find our own voice and style.

 If you’ve done any preliminary researching you may have come across the term blog or blogging in relation to websites.
 Technically a blog IS a website, and it’s hard to have a blog without a website, but you can have a website without a blog.